john-itcsolutions/ChubbaMorris/README.md

  Sample of how to run a CAR program:  https://github.com/elastos/Elastos.RT/blob/master/Docs/How_to_run_test_on_ubuntu.md

+ The work of coding the database in C++ has been done with the exception of correcting all typoes and coding the main() method.
+Method of deployment of this blockchain based database to the sidechain is unknown at this stage (24/03/2019).
+Further, the method of connecting the GUI Front End is also unknown.

  We have to "marry" the results of the above with the following (for Android), similar for iOS:

     https://medium.com/@anthonymo/elastos-h5-dapp-development-walkthrough-25d734458160